conorsheehan97/Double_Pendulum/README.md

 This project is an exploration of the dynamics of the double pendulum system using Python.
 It covers theoretical derivations, numerical simulations, and visualizations of this fascinating system.

-## Future Improvements

-1. **Extend the code to include damping and external driving forces**: Adding damping forces and external forces (e.g., driven motion) will make the simulation more realistic and enable the study of energy dissipation.
-2. **Explore the phase space of the system to analyze chaotic attractors**: Investigating the system's phase space can help to understand its chaotic nature more deeply.
-3. **Add a graphical user interface (GUI) for parameter customization and real-time visualization**: This will allow users to interactively adjust the parameters, such as initial angles, lengths, and masses, and see the results in real-time.
-4. **Implement 3D visualizations and trajectory plots for better insights into the system's behavior**: Enhancing the visualization with 3D plots will give users a more comprehensive understanding of the system's motion.
-5. **Calculate and visualize Lyapunov exponents to measure the degree of chaos**: Lyapunov exponents are used to quantify the chaotic behavior of dynamic systems, and visualizing them will offer more insights into the system's sensitivity to initial conditions.

 ## Overview

 The double pendulum consists of two pendulums connected end-to-end.
 While the system appears simple, it exhibits chaotic dynamics, where small differences in initial conditions result in vastly different outcomes.
 This makes it a compelling subject for both theoretical study and numerical simulation.